-35D Visits to the centres by monitoring teams: Minimum Norms and Standards

-- (1) The monitoring teams of the assessment bodies must visit examination centres while the examination is in progress, and report on, but not limited to, the following- - (a) general management of the examination; - (b) invigilation; - (c) the condition of examination rooms; - (d) the seating of candidates; - (e) the handing out of examination question papers; - (f) control of the ten minutes reading time; - (g) the collection of examination question papers; - (h) the return of examination answer scripts; and - (i) security. - (2) The monitoring teams of the assessment bodies must visit the marking centres to observe the marking process.
+35D Visits to the centres by monitoring teams: Minimum Norms and Standards examination centres while the examination is in progress, and report on, but not limited to, the following- - (a) general management of the examination; - (b) invigilation; - (c) the condition of examination rooms; - (d) the seating of candidates; - (e) the handing out of examination question papers; - (f) control of the ten minutes reading time; - (g) the collection of examination question papers; - (h) the return of examination answer scripts; and - (i) security. - (2) The monitoring teams of the assessment bodies must visit the marking centres to observe the marking process.